Khadim Hussain Baloch

-Doctor, and honorary Advisor to the Pakistan Cricket Board.
+doctor, and honorary advisor to the Pakistan Cricket Board.

 Biography

 Born on July 8, 1939, in Karachi, Baloch studied at St. Patrick's High School, Karachi and Liaqat Medical College, Hyderabad (now Jamshoro, Sindh).
 His family was originally from Shikarpur, Sindh.
 Later, he became a cricketer and captained his college team in the 1961–62 Inter-collegiate tournament.

-His career in the UK began in 1965, where he managed his medical studies along with playing as a cricketer.
-Concurrently, he worte articles for the Indus Times in 1959, and later books such as Imran's Summer of Fulfilment (1987), KH Baloch's Encyclopaedia of Pakistan Cricket (2005), and KH Baloch's Journey through The Bibliography of Pakistan Cricket (2010).

-Baloch also wrote for publications, such as The News International, Dawn, and Wisden Cricket Monthly.
+Baloch began his career in the UK in 1965, where he managed his medical studies along with playing as a cricketer.
+Concurrently, he wrote articles for the Indus Times in 1959, and later books such as Imran's Summer of Fulfilment (1987), KH Baloch's Encyclopaedia of Pakistan Cricket (2005), and KH Baloch's Journey through the Bibliography of Pakistan Cricket (2010).
+He also wrote for publications, such as The News International, Dawn, and Wisden Cricket Monthly.
+His most recognized work include A Century of Karachi Cricket, co-authored with his brother, Mohammed H. Baluch.

-Among his most recognized work include, A Century of Karachi Cricket, co-authored with his brother, Mohammed H. Baluch.
-In 2004, he was named the honorary advisor to the Pakistan Cricket Board on Archives, Museum, and Library, underscoring his significant contributions to cricket literature.
+In 2004, Baloch was named the honorary advisor to the Pakistan Cricket Board on Archives, Museum, and Library.